holmjohnii/weworked-api/resources/timesheets.md

 * date - The date of the timesheet to return.

 ### Returns
-Returns an array of expense objects.
+Returns an array of timesheet objects for a specific week.

 -------------